three-cubed/prettypay/README.md

 <br><br>

 ## Prettypay.setSuccessFunction() & Prettypay.setNotSuccessFunction() <a id='set-function'></a>
-*Warning: Versions prior to 2.0.3 are deprecated specifically due to a bug with these functions.
-If you have an earlier version, please update.*
+*Warning: Versions prior to 2.0.3 are deprecated specifically due to a bug with these functions.*

 These functions are performed, respectively, for successful transactions and for unsuccessful transactions that did nonetheless reach the payment form stage.